While it’s estimated that hearing loss affects

-Original Medicare (parts A and B) doesn’t cover hearing aids.
-So what may be best for you if you know you’ll need a hearing aid in the coming year?
+Original Medicare (parts A and B) and Medigap plans do not cover hearing aids.
+So what type of plan may be best for you if you know you’ll need a hearing aid in the coming year?

-If you’re enrolling in Medicare and know you’ll need a hearing aid, you may want to look into a Part C plan.
-In addition to including the benefits of parts A and B, a Part C plan may also cover additional services like hearing, vision, and dental.
+If you’re enrolling in Medicare and know you’ll need a hearing aid, you may want to look into a Medicare Advantage plan.
+In addition to offering the benefits of parts A and B, many Part C plans also cover additional services like hearing aids and other hearing care services.

-As you can see, many of these Part C plans include hearing coverage.
-However, you may also notice that there’s a lot of variation by plan, such as in factors like:
+You may also notice that there’s a lot of variation by plan, such as factors like:

 - monthly premium

 - copayments and coinsurance